peterhoward42/minikafka/docs/log.md

                                empty index instead of the reference index? o  why does register new message need a msg number, when it can deduce it?
-                                o  get all to build and test to find usages o  Rever to testing the poll action. o  Remove duplicated code to get index at start of Action methods
+                                *  get all to build and test to find usages o  Rever to testing the poll action. o  Remove duplicated code to get index at start of Action methods